aiidateam/aiida-sssp-workflow/README.md

 - seven points
 - 0.02 interval

-## Publishing Releases
+## For maintainers

+To create a new release, clone the repository, install development dependencies with `pip install '.[dev]'`, and then execute `bumpver update`.
+This will:

-1. Create a release PR/commit to the `develop` branch, updating version number of `aiida_sssp_workflow/__init__.py`, `setup.json` and update `CHANGELOG.md`.
+  1. Create a tagged release with bumped version and push it to the repository.
-2. Fast-forward merge `develop` into the `master` branch
-3. Create a release on GitHub (<https://github.com/aiidateam/aiida-sssp-workflow/releases/new>), pointing to the release commit on `master`, named `v.X.Y.Z` (identical to version in `setup.json`)
-4. This will trigger the `continuous-deployment` GitHub workflow which, if all tests pass, will publish the package to PyPi.
-Check this has successfully completed in the GitHub Actions tab (<https://github.com/aiidateam/aiida-sssp-workflow/actions>).
+  2. Trigger a GitHub actions workflow that creates a GitHub release.

+Additional notes:

+  - Use the `--dry` option to preview the release change.
+  - The release tag (e.g. a/b/rc) is determined from the last release.
-(if the release fails, delete the release and tag)
+    Use the `--tag` option to switch the release tag.

 ## License